MastMind/MineTunnel/README.md

                                      |
                                     tun0

 Just the same scheme but the Host3 connected to others.
 In few words any host directly connected to others.
-The configuration have to be expanded.
+The configuration has to be expanded.
 The config for the Host1:

 ```